Skip to main content

 What varies inside the Dodge lineup

 Dodge pricing splits sharply between performance cars and family vehicles.
-Challenger and Charger windshields are at the cheap end of the standard tier (flat geometry, widely-stocked aftermarket).
+Challenger and Charger windshields are at the lower end of the standard tier (flat geometry, widely-stocked aftermarket).
 The Durango is mid-range.
 The Hellcat and Demon trims add front camera mounts that lift cost into the premium tier.
 The Grand Caravan (now discontinued) has an unusually large minivan windshield that's pricier than most Dodges suggest.
 ADAS calibration is package-dependent — base R/T trims often skip it, while SXT Plus and GT trims require it.

 ADAS calibration on your Dodge